frees-io/freestyle/docs/src/main/tut/interpreters.md

 # Interpreters

 As part of its design Freestyle is compatible with Free and traditional patterns around it.
-Apps build with Freestyle give developers the freedom to choose Automatic or manual algebras, modules and interpreters and interleave them as you see fit in applications based on the desired encoding.
+Apps build with Freestyle give developers the freedom to choose Automatic or manual algebras, modules and interpreters and intremix them as you see fit in applications based on the desired encoding.

 ## Implementation